 Selling food products comes with specific legal requirements.
 Key areas to consider and address:

-Addressing these legal and compliance areas creates a strong foundation for your online business while avoiding potential legal issues.
+Addressing these legal and compliance areas creates a strong foundation to sell produce online while avoiding potential legal issues.

 Selecting the right platform will help you reach your audience effectively.
 Here are your options: